Wednesday 29 January 1941

 Major-General Noel Beresford-Peirse's British 4th Indian Division ends a fake diversionary attack it has been staging against Mount Itaberrè and Mount Caianac, north of Agordat.
 It also fails to capture Mount Laquatat, which it really does want to take.
 These are rare failures for the advancing British forces, which otherwise have had little opposition on their advance into Italian East Africa.
 Beresford-Pierse sends the 1st Battalion of the 6th Rajputana Rifles Regiment to take Mount Cochen, which it does.
 The Italian troops in the sector, however, are in good fighting form and make plans to try to retake the mountain.

-European Air Operations: RAF Bomber Command continues its persistent and fruitless attacks on German battleship Tirpitz at Wilhelmshaven.
+European Air Operations: RAF Bomber Command continues its persistent and fruitless attacks on the German battleship Tirpitz at Wilhelmshaven.
 It sends 25 Wellingtons to attack it, to no effect.
 If ever there were a warship that earned its keep by simply remaining afloat as a persistent target, it is the Tirpitz.

 After an extended period (ten nights) without major air attacks, the Luftwaffe ramps back up slowly, sending 36 bombers against London.
 Many Londoners, feeling a false sense of security due to the lack of recent raids, have gone back to sleeping at home.
 This raid sends many back to the shelters and tubes.

 |Kids wearing Zoot Suits in Chicago, Chicago, 1941 (Library of Congress).|